karmarun/karma.link/README.md

 In contrast to software like the [Mist browser](https://github.com/ethereum/mist), karma.link is designed as an infrastructure tool for businesses.
 In this context, users act on behalf of the organization they represent, fulfilling their jobs as instructed by their employer instead of acting on their own prejudice.

-## State

-karma.link was released on Thursday, July the 5th.
-It is currently in [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) phase.
-Any and all APIs are subject to change without notice.

 ## Features

 ### Private Key Management